stuerp/foo_vis_spectrum_analyzer/docs/README.md

 > [!Tip]
 > To verify if the installation was successful open the foobar2000 Preferences using the **File / Preferences / Components** menu item and look for **Spectrum Analyzer** in the **Installed components** list.

-You can experiment with the component without modifying your layout by selecting **Spectrum Analyzer** from the **View / Visualizations**.
+You can experiment with the component without modifying your layout by selecting **Spectrum Analyzer** from the **View / Visualizations** menu item.

 ---